JorSanders/Laravel-youtube-tutorial/README.md

 ## Easy customizations

 You open up the .env file in the project root.
 You will see some enviorment variables just change these to your desired values.
 These are the default values as how I set them up.
 Please change the IP address and projectname.
-If you cant open the .env file its hidden by default
+If you cant open the .env file its hidden by default.
+Press ctrl H have it appear in explorer
 ```
 IPV4ADDRESS=192.168.0
 PROJECTNAME=unnamedproject